Adversarial Robustness for Code: Training Neural Models to Abstain

-That is, we make a prediction only if the selection function $g_h$ is confident enough (i.e., $g_h(x) \geq h$) and abstain from making a prediction otherwise.
-Although conceptually we defined two functions $f$ (the original model) and $g_h$ (the selection function), it is possible to adapt the original classification problem such that a single function $f'$ encodes both.
-To achieve this, we introduce an additional \scode{abstain} label and train a function $f'\colon \sX\!\rightarrow\!\sY \cup \{\scode{abstain}\}$ in the same~way as~$f$ (i.e., same network architecture, etc.) with two exceptions: \captionn{i} $f'$ is allowed to predict the additional \scode{abstain} label, and \captionn{ii} we change the loss function used to train $f'$ to account for the additional label.
-After $f'$ is obtained, we define $g_h \coloneqq 1 - f'(x)_{\scode{abstain}}$ to be the probability of selecting any label other than \scode{abstain} according to $f'$.
-Further, we define $f$ to be re-normalized probability distribution obtained by taking the distribution produced by $f'$ and assigning zero probability to \scode{abstain} label.
-Essentially, as long as we have sufficient probability mass $h$ on labels outside \scode{abstain}, $f$ decides to select one of these labels.
+That is, the model makes a prediction only if the selection function $g_h$ is confident enough (i.e., $g_h(x) \geq h$) and abstains from making a prediction otherwise.
+Although conceptually the model is now defined by two functions $f$ (the original model) and $g_h$ (the selection function), it is possible to adapt the original classification problem such that a single function $f'$ encodes both.
+To achieve this, an additional \scode{abstain} label is introduced and a function $f'\colon \sX\!\rightarrow\!\sY \cup \{\scode{abstain}\}$ is trained in the same~way as~$f$ (i.e., same network architecture, hyper-parameters, etc.) with two exceptions: \captionn{i} $f'$ is allowed to predict the additional \scode{abstain} label, and \captionn{ii} the loss function used to train $f'$ is changed to account for the additional label.
+After $f'$ is obtained, the selection function is defined as $g_h \coloneqq 1 - f'(x)_{\scode{abstain}}$, that is, to be the probability of selecting any label other than \scode{abstain} according to $f'$.
+Then, $f$ is defined to be re-normalized probability distribution obtained by taking the distribution produced by $f'$ and assigning zero probability to \scode{abstain} label.
+Essentially, as long as there is sufficient probability mass $h$ on labels outside \scode{abstain}, $f$ decides to select one of these labels.

-\paragraph{Loss function for abstaining} To gain an intuition behind the loss function we use for training $f'$, recall that the standard way to train neural networks is to use cross entropy~loss:
+\paragraph{Loss function for abstaining} To gain an intuition behind the loss function used for training $f'$, recall that the standard way to train neural networks is to use cross entropy~loss:

 Here, for a given sample $(x,y) \in \dataset$, $\vp = f(x)$ is a vector of probabilities for each of the $\abs{\sY}$ classes computed by the model and $\vy\!\in\!\R^{\abs{\sY}}$ is a vector of ground-truth probabilities.
 Without loss of generality, assume only a~single label is correct, in which case $\vy$ is a~one-hot vector (i.e., $y_j\!=\!1$ if $j$-th label is correct and zero elsewhere).
 Then, the cross entropy loss for an example where the \textit{j}-label is correct is $-\log(p_j)$.
 Further, the loss is zero if the computed probability is $p_j = 1$ (i.e., $-\log(1) = 0$) and positive otherwise.